xiejiandong/tikv_metric/README.md

 # tikv_metric
-we will add delay and memory metric to tikv, will porvde the better way to analyse the bottleneck of tikv;
+We will add delay and memory metric to tikv, it will provide the better way to analyse the bottleneck of tikv;